ConfederacyOfGaia/Gaia/feats.md

 ## Skill Specialization

-You specialize in one of your skills (player's choice):
+You specialize in one of your skills or tools (player's choice):

 * Add 1 point to the ability score related to that skill, to a maximum of 20.
 * You now have expertise with this skill or tool, allowing you to add double your normal proficiency bonus to any ability check that would benefit from it.